-REACH entered into force in 2007, with provisions being phased in over the coming decade.
+REACH entered into force in 2007, with provisions being phased in over the coming years.
 The Regulation addresses the production and use of chemical substances, requiring all companies manufacturing or importing chemical substances in quantities of more than one tonne per year to register them with the European Chemicals Agency (ECHA).
 Registration deadlines depend on the volumes produced or imported.
 Those used in quantities of more than 1,000 tonnes a year had to be registered by 2010, as did chemicals of higher concern or toxicity.
-Those used in quantities of less than 100 tonnes a year have until 2018.
+Those used in quantities of less than 100 tonnes a year were registered in 2018.

 Petroleum products are characterised in REACH as UVCBs: substances of Unknown or Variable composition, Complex reaction products or Biological material.
 They are complex and variable because they are derived from crude oil and their exact composition varies across different streams of the same product, reflecting specific refining processes and crude oil sources.